devvartpoddar/surveytools/README.md

-# README
+# SurveyTools

-This README is for the surveytools package, comprising of miscellaneous functions used often for survey analysis at Dalberg
+`surveytools` is a new tidyverse compiant package for survey analysis, comprising of miscellaneous functions used often for survey analysis at Dalberg[https://dalberg.com/].
+We have used these tools internally to analyse multiple surveys and dataframes, as well as use as a base to build additional tools and GUI over.
+Please reach out to us for questions regarding use and example code.

 ## Functions